enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

         title_field.perform(KeySequence("New Title"))
         assert obj.title == "New Title"

-We can then check the trait being edited is updated (many times, once per keystroke).
+We can then check the trait being edited is updated.

+(In the test above, the trait is in fact updated many times because the default the text editor is set such that the trait is changed at every key press.)

 Modify trait and inspect GUI state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^